Publius-Fabius/oversole/project/PROTOCOL.md

 ```
 CALL
 Bart
+Dear Bart,
 Please perform a code review on hashtable.cpp.
-...multi-line content for example...
 The file is located at project/work/hashtable.cpp.
+Sincerely, Gus
 ```

 Bart receives the call request and caches the data he will need for the task.